“For All Debts Public and Private” Review

 - A stoned and paranoid Chris drives Tony around at nighttime, perhaps foreshadowing an infamous scene from the series’ final season.

-- Paulie Walnuts is in a jail in Youngstown, Ohio on a guns charge.
+- Paulie Gualtieri is in a jail in Youngstown, Ohio on a guns charge.
 Feeling neglected by the rest of the gang, he complains to Johnny Sack about his troubles.

 - TVs play in the background of several scenes, providing a constant drone of nothingness similar to Pink Floyd’s The Wall.
 Among the featured movies/shows are Rio Bravo (which will be featured again later in the season), Heaven Knows, Mr. Allison and The Jerry Springer Show, along with several news clips.